On our way to southern Burgundy and its Romanesque tympana, we passed the Royal Salt Works at Arc-en-Senans.

-The scene below referring to Mary Magdalene is less common.
-On the left below the supper table, Mary from Magdala, answering for Eve's sin, dries Jesus' feet with her hair.
-It is a story from the Bible where St. Luke (7:37 to 7:50) reports about a meal with Jesus and some friends invited to Simon’s house:
+The scene below referring to Mary Magdalene is rare.
+On the left, below the supper table, Mary from Magdala dries Jesus' feet with her hair, answering for Eve's sin.
+It is a story from the Bible where St. Luke (7:37 to 7:50) reports about a meal with Jesus and some friends invited to Simon's house:

 And, behold, a woman in the city, which was a sinner, when she knew that Jesus sat at meal in the Pharisee's house, brought an alabaster box of ointment, and stood at his feet behind him weeping, and began to wash his feet with tears, and did wipe them with the hairs of her head, and kissed his feet, and anointed them with the ointment.

-A certain creditor had two debtors: the one owed five hundred pence, and the other fifty.
+A certain creditor had two debtors: one owed five hundred pence and the other fifty.
 And when they had nothing to pay, he frankly forgave them both.
 Tell me, therefore, which of them will love him most?
-Simon answered and said, I suppose that he, to whom he forgave most.
+Simon answered and said he, to whom he forgave most.
 And he said unto him, Thou hast rightly judged.

 And he said unto her, Thy sins are forgiven.
 And they that sat at meal with him began to say within themselves, Who is this that forgiveth sins also?
 And he said to the woman, Thy faith hath saved thee; go in peace.

 The little parish church in Monceaux-l'Etoile shows another of those talking medieval tympanums.